Monday

 “That was very clever, Polly,” said Mia.

 “It was, wasn’t it?” said Polly.
-A cruel little smile played on her lips.
+A cruel little smile played

 Mia wondered if Polly was quite sane.